 Due to constituent pressure and the steadfast commitment of the movement to close the School of the America, we secured 40 ORIGINAL co-sponsors for (H.R.
 2989) the Latin America Military Training Review Act - the bill to suspend and investigate the School of the Americas (SOA/WHINSEC)!
-(The list of original co-sponsors and subsequent co-sponsors is below, with Republicans italicized.)
+15 more Represenatives joined their colleagues to stand up for peace, justice, and accountability (list of original co-sponsors and subsequent co-sponsors is below, with Republicans italicized).

 Call the Capitol Switchboard TOLL FREE at 866-338-1015 and ask to be connected to your Representative (if you're unsure who your Representative is, the Capitol switchboard will let you know based on your ZIP code).
-Talk to the office of your Representative and ask that they become a co-sponsor of H.R.
-2989 - the Latin America Military Training Review Act, which has now been introduced to the Armed Services Committee by Repsresentatives Jim McGovern, John Lewis, and the others below.
+Talk to the office of your Representative and ask that you support the Latin America Military Training Review Act, which was H.R.
+2989 in the last Congress and which was supported Repsresentatives Jim McGovern, John Lewis, and the others below.
 If your Representative is one of those listed below, please thank them for taking a stand for human rights, peace, and accountability in the Americas.
 Please call your Representative's office, or fill out an appointment request through their official webpage in order to meet with members of their staff in person.